All posts

 If you run a hosting company, you already know WHMCS.
-It has been the default billing platform for over a decade.
-But defaults change, and 2026 is a turning point.
-A new generation of billing platforms is challenging the status quo with modern architecture, better pricing, and features that WHMCS simply does not offer.
+It has been a default billing platform in the industry for over a decade, and a mature third-party ecosystem has grown around it.
+In 2026, a new generation of billing platforms is offering hosting providers additional choices with modern architecture, all-inclusive pricing, and tighter integration between billing and infrastructure.

-FluxBilling is one of those challengers.
-Built from scratch with React, Express.js, and PostgreSQL, it takes a fundamentally different approach to hosting automation.
+FluxBilling is one of those options.
+Built from scratch with React, Express.js, and PostgreSQL, it takes a different approach to hosting automation.
 This comparison breaks down where each platform stands today so you can make an informed decision.

 Architecture and Technology Stack

-FluxBilling runs on an entirely different stack: a React 18 SPA styled with TailwindCSS, an Express.js API backed by PostgreSQL, and Bun as the runtime.
+FluxBilling runs on a different stack: a React 18 single-page application styled with TailwindCSS, an Express.js API backed by PostgreSQL, and Bun as the runtime.
 The admin panel and client panel are separate React apps that communicate with the API.
-Client-side state is managed with Zustand, which means navigation is instant, forms are reactive, and data loads in the background without full page reloads.
+Client-side state is managed with Zustand, so navigation is instant, forms are reactive, and data loads in the background without full page reloads.
+Neither approach is universally "better" — they represent different trade-offs, and the right choice depends on the kind of operation you run.

 Pricing Model